 Even though you’re getting into the holiday spirit, you still have to work.
 Keep unwanted ghosts and goblins out with a haunted Halloween door sign that’s sure to get the point across.
 But place a bowl of Halloween candy nearby so you can get that mid-afternoon sugar burst when you need it.
 I wouldn’t typically recommend keeping a container of chocolate at arm’s length in such a high-stress environment, but it’s a holiday!

 Make sure to keep things professional, while still having fun.
 Surround yourself with decorations that won’t distract you, but instead will add some levity to your days.

-Whether you’re working remotely after years working in an office like me, or if you’re returning to the office after months away, you can still have a great time celebrating this fun holiday!
+Whether you’re working remotely or you’re working in an office, you can still have a great time celebrating this fun holiday!
 These Halloween decoration ideas for the office should give you some ideas to get started.
 Whatever you do, make sure to have fun with it and get in the holiday spirit.
 Play some spooky music while working, or take a break during your workday and watch Hocus Pocus.
 With everything we’ve been through, you deserve to have some fun this Halloween season!